korena/service-base/README.md

-The default configuration is set to 'dev' maven profile, which uses H2 memory database and disables ssl and http to https redirection, to change this configuration, change the properties defined in src/main/resources/dev/config.properties, and see what happens, you're gonna need to provide a signed certificate, a keystore ...
+The default configuration is set to 'dev' maven profile, which uses H2 memory database and disables ssl and http to https redirection, to change this configuration, change the properties defined in src/main/resources/dev/config.properties, and see what happens, you're gonna need to provide a signed certificate, a keystore ...<br>
 There's another maven profile called dev2, which uses a mysql database as the web applications's data source, this requires setting up a mysql database (import misc/base.sql), checkout src/main/resources/dev2/config.properties